Vaginal Rejuvenation Whats Better Laser or Cutting and Stitches?

 2. Vaginal Rejuvenation, Laser Vaginal Rejuvenation, Vaginoplasty: Surgical tightening of the vaginal muscles and removal of stretched out vaginal skin.
 This encompasses perineoplasty, colpoperineoplasty, colporrhaphy and other procedures that involve trimming and suturing.
 These operations require surgical dissection (precise incisions).
 These incisions are sometimes made with stainless steel scalpels, electrosurgical scalpels, radiosurgical scalpels, or laser scalpels (laser vaginal rejuvenation).
 Vaginoplasty is the current gold standard for vaginal tightening.

 3. Laser Vaginal Tightening (LVT): Nonsurgical tightening of the skin of the vaginal canal using lasers similar to those used for facial skin peels.
 These utilize a special probe that's inserted into the vagina.
 No anesthesia is needed.
 These procedures include the IntimaLase, the Femilift, and the MonaLisa Touch.
 Their appeal is convenience and cost - they're quick and easy.
 However, the results are only temporary because the real cause of the loose vagina is the loose muscles beneath the skin.
-Once the skin stretches out after a few rounds of sex, you're back where you started.
+Nonetheless, the prospect of no downtime has a strong appeal to women who don't want surgery and may be sufficient.

 Vaginal Rejuvenation: Laser vs Surgical Tightening